arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 11.30.16
+If you don't properly heat shirts after screening them, the whole design might come off in the wash as one big layer of paint.
+Like, the whole thing will just peel off like an orange or something.
+Jim the art teacher informed us of this after we turned down the heat conveyer belt because it was slightly burning our shirts.
+He told us to just make it faster.
+He also said something about the heat making the paint bond with the shirt instead of just laying on top of it (which is why it would peel off).

 ### 11.29.16
 > plangent : adj. : *of a sound* - loud, deep, and often sad.